Attachment Full Size Full Wp Image 637

 Teen depression and substance abuse are common combinations.
 Struggling with depression, especially without treatment, can make drug and alcohol use seem attractive, as psychoactive substances can temporarily relieve depression.
 Why teen depression and substance abuse are connected because drugs and alcohol force your brain to release more neurotransmitters than it should.

 Mental health conditions like depression are linked to abnormal levels of neurotransmitters, such as depleted serotonin and dopamine levels.
 That makes teen depression and substance abuse highly destructive, as addiction leads to severe neurotransmitter imbalances.
-While everyone experiences sadness, struggling with depression creates intense feelings of sadness, hopelessness, and loneliness that interfere with your daily life.
+While everyone experiences sadness, struggling with depression creates intense feelings of sadness, hopelessness, and loneliness that interfere with one’s daily life.

-How Depression and Addiction are Treated
+Treatment For Depression and Addiction

 Untreated mental health conditions can create disabling symptoms, while substance abuse disorders can make it even more challenging to recover from conditions like depression.
 Teen depression and substance abuse disorders require treatment, as symptoms will continue to get worse until you get help.
-If your teen is struggling with a mental health disorder, substance abuse problem, or a co-occurring condition, contact Foothills at Red Oak today at 866.300.5275 to learn more about our dual diagnosis treatment for teens.